 Most allergic reactions occur very quickly after contact with the allergens.
 The symptoms are very diverse and often multiple diagnoses are possible.
-You can exclude possible allergens by temporarily avoiding these allergens and seeing if the symptoms are reduced or even disappear.
+You can exclude possible allergens by temporarily avoiding them and seeing whether the symptoms become less or even disappear.
 Patch tests are possible to find out which substances you are allergic to in case of contact allergies.
 The substance you suspect will be stuck on your skin for one or a few days.

 Is there anything I can do myself about allergies?

-For most allergies, avoiding contact with the allergen is the best solution, but there are other options, such as tablets, nasal sprays and eye drops for hay fever and pet allergy, and you can make changes to your lifestyle and living environment.
+For most allergies, avoiding contact with the allergen is the best solution, but there are other options, such as tablets, nasal sprays and eye drops for hay fever and pet allergy.
+In addition you can make changes to your lifestyle and living environment.

 What are the forms of treatment?

-- Usually, in the case of allergic rhinitis (an allergic reaction due to inhalation), a doctor will initially discuss a non-medicinal policy, in particular to avoid the stimuli that induce the allergic reaction.
+- Usually, in the case of allergic rhinitis (an allergic reaction due to inhalation), a doctor will initially discuss a non-medicinal policy, in particular to avoid the stimuli that provoke the allergic reaction.
 This is an integral and effective part of the treatment.
-The use of dust-repellent mattress covers is not effective on its own, it is necessary to introduce a combination of allergen-avoiding measures.
+The use of dust-repellent mattress covers is not effective on its own; it is necessary to introduce a combination of allergen-avoiding measures.

-- The third step is to discuss the progress of the medication and, if necessary, to adjust the medication, due to side effects or insufficient effect.
-In this phase it is also possible to combine a spray with both types of agents, to increase ease of use.
+- The third step is to discuss the effect of the medication and, if necessary, to adjust it, due to side effects or insufficient effect.
+In this phase it is also possible to combine a spray with both types of agents to increase ease of use.

-- If the medication does not have an effect, or if the allergy seriously affects the quality of life, you may also consider allergen-specific immunotherapy.
+- If the medication does work, or if the allergy seriously affects the quality of life, allergen-specific immunotherapy may also be considered.
 Hypersensitivity to certain substances is reduced by active immunisation.
 This treatment is carried out in two phases, an adjustment phase and a maintenance phase, and the total treatment duration is 3-5 years.

-Tablets, nasal sprays and eye drops from various brands are available for free sale against most symptoms of allergies.
+Tablets, nasal sprays and eye drops from various brands are available on the market against most symptoms of allergies.
 With allergic asthma, you may be prescribed medication to relax the muscles around your respiratory tract, eliminating your tightness and shortness of breath.
 Usually these medications can be inhaled, and already work in low doses which means there are few side effects.